 Wear the Right Pair of Socks

-Training shoes are very colorful and you’re going to want to take advantage of that.
-Focus on two things to keep it simple; complementary colors and contrasting tones.
-This means that focusing on opposite sides of the color wheel or light versus dark.
-You can also use this principle with other few points I talked about earlier.
-So different color socks, track pants or jeans, however, you want to do it!
-Either way color blocking is one of most overlooked aspects of composing a clean outfit.
+Training shoes are very colourful and you’re going to want to take advantage of that.
+Focus on two things to keep it simple; complementary colours and contrasting tones.
+This means focusing on opposite sides of the colour wheel or light versus dark.
+You can also use this principle with the other points I talked about earlier.
+So different colour socks, track pants or jeans, however, you want to do it!
+Either way colour blocking is one of the most overlooked aspects of composing a clean outfit.